dgraph-io/dgraph/wiki/content/deploy/index.md

 Now to start the dgraph instances.
 We'll start two, one for each output directory from the bulk loader.
 We need to specify several things.
 First, they need to know how to communicate with another peer.
 We can just use dgraphzero, which listens on `localhost:8888`.
-We also need to specify how much memory each dgraph instance should use (this flag is required).
+Each dgraph instance also need to be assigned a unique index.
+We also need to specify how much memory each dgraph instance should use (this flag is required - but for a small data set such as *golden data* we don't really care, so just use the minimum value of 1024 MB).
 ```sh
 $ cd out/0
 $ dgraph -peer=localhost:8888 -memory_mb=1024 -idx=10